jacobtomlinson/carte-noire/drafts/untitled.md

 His voice rang in my ears.
 I didn't respond.
 I mean, I knew what was going to happen.

+I didn't eat dinner that night.
 He beat me with a fury I hadn't felt, physically or emotionally, since mom left.
 Most times, it's like he beats me out of boredom, or like it's a routine he abides by.
 Tonight was different.

 As I lay on my back and endured his swings of rage, my mind wandered back to the train.
 Its dull, orange hull, the blue abandoned houses in the background..
 The image consumed my mind.
 I dreamt of standing in its wake, and as it makes contact, absorbing it into myself.
 Diffusion.
 Like my chest opens up and it funnels itself into my soul.
 I dreamt of the emptiness in me being fulfilled with urgency.
 I dreamt of romance, of rancor, of nirvana and of death.